ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/across-working-with-teams.md

 ---
-title: Working with Business Central Data in Microsoft Teams| Microsoft Docs
+title: Sharing Business Central Records in Microsoft Teams
 description: Learn how to use the Business Central app for Microsoft Teams.
 author: jswymer
 ms.service: dynamics365-business-central